csathenaryu/CSE364_Group10/readme.md

 ## Quick Start
 Just install `Docker` for running `VIM PROJECTOR` with our Dockerfile.
-It will automatically install all necessary program, and take codes.
+It will automatically install all the necessary program, and take codes.
-All you need is downloading Dockerfile and WAR file.
+All you need is to download the Dockerfile and the WAR file.

-Put `Dockerfile`, `ROOT.war` file in single folder, and run commands below.
+Put `Dockerfile` and `ROOT.war` file in a single folder, and run the commands below.
-Access to localhost:8080 with your clone.
+Access localhost:8080 with your web browser.
-It will take 2~3 minutes to use program after run.
+It will take 2~3 minutes to use the web application after running the program.
-Please wait if programs don't give proper actions.
+Please wait for a while if the web page is not properly acting.

 ```
 $ docker build -t <image_name>